joshuahansel/moose/modules/thermal_hydraulics/joss_paper.md

 control operations to be chained together, which is not possible in the standard `Controls` system.
 This is necessary to mirror real control systems in thermal hydraulic systems, which may feature various controllers in series.
-Examples of controls in THM's library include the following: a transient function control, a proportional-integral-derivative (PID) control, a delay control, a trip control, and a termination control.
+Examples of controls in THM's library include a transient function control, a proportional-integral-derivative control, a delay control, a trip control, and a termination control.

-## Integrity-checking
+## Integrity checking

-Systems simulations can have a very large number of components, and creation of such large models is potentially complex and error-prone, perhaps involving tens or hundreds of input errors in a user's first attempt.
+Systems simulations can have a very large number of components, and the input for such large models is potentially complex and error-prone, perhaps involving tens or hundreds of input errors in a user's first attempt.
 To enable a practical input file-writing workflow, it is important that errors can be reported in batch,